-Iris knows that life is all about growing and learning with every new experience and person in your life.
+Iris knows that life is all about growing and learning with every new experience and person.
 You can never reach a point in your life when you have learned enough about people, about places and about yourself.
 We are ever growing beings and it is basically in our DNA to develop, change and constantly evolve.
 If you actively stop that process, your petals will wilt as will your imagination.
 Learn (Rock) on!

 If you don’t learn constantly, you don’t grow and you will wither.
 Too many people wither on the vine.
 Sure, it gets a little harder as you get older, but new experiences and new challenges keep it fresh.